 - If you grind your teeth, make sure to wear a night guard because it will minimize destructive forces on your crown.

 - Avoid chewing hard foods such as ice and hard candies with your dental crown.
 These foods can crack the porcelain on your crown.

 Thanks for reading this week!
-I hope you’ve found this article helpful!
+I hope you’ve found this brief article helpful!

 By Dr. Kyle Hornby, Kitchener Dentist

 If you would like to discuss dental dental crowns or arrange a no-charge Meet & Greet appointment, give us a call at (519) 576-8160 or request a consult with me here.
 We would love the opportunity to show you what we’re all about!